entando/entando-docs/vuepress/docs/next/docs/getting-started/entando-cli.md

 | Deploy an Entando Bundle | a Kubernetes cluster with admin access or a shared remote cluster

 >TIP
->The automatic option in [Getting Started](../getting-started/) will install the CLI along with an Ubuntu VM containing K3s Kubernetes and a quickstart Entando Application.
+>The automatic option in [Getting Started](../getting-started/) will install the CLI along with a quickstart Entando Application.

 ## Install the CLI
 Install the current offical release of the CLI with the following command: